Their new album I am Moron is the result of their observations, a relentless analysis of a modern culture that is bringing the world to its knees.

 The album's first single, This Decision,

-released on 10th January 2020, is an outright attack on greed and mindless consumerism
+out now, is an outright attack on greed and mindless consumerism

 and a fierce defense of a no frills lifestyle they have chosen to pursue.